instruqt/docs/source/index.html.md

 published: false
 ```

+After the track is created, fill out the track.yml and config.yml files with the needed information.
+The track object contains the metadata that describes a track.

 | field | type | description |
 | --- | --- | --- |
 | **type** | string | The type of the track.
 Can either be track of sandbox.
 Defaults to track. |